daydreamerovo/face_recognition_and_privacy_algorithm/README.md

 # Face-Landmark Detection and Privacy-Preserving Implementation Using Pytorch
-This repo implements a five-landmark detection based on UKTFace (cropped, aligned), including nose, eyes, and mouth, with *Resnet18* and *ViT* as backbones for comparison, Both are fine-tuned using LoRA adapter, and the effect of adding noises (Gaussian, salt-pepper, Poisson) to images via FFT is discussed, followed by different methods to "Attack" the model. e.g., trained U-net, and so on.
+This repo implements a five-landmark detection based on UKTFace (cropped, aligned), including nose, eyes, and mouth, with *Resnet18* and *ViT* as backbones for comparison, Both are fine-tuned using LoRA adapter, and the effect of adding noises (Gaussian, salt-pepper, Poisson) to images via FFT is discussed, followed by a restoration model to "Attack" the model.
+In this repo, I used a U-Net.
+Then the two baselines' performances are evaluated on the reconstructed images.
 Easy for starters to get familiar with face recognition algorithms and implementations.
 The goal is to prevent attackers from stealing directly and easily from noisy images but quite recognisable to human eyes.

 ## Table of Contents